CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 .. function:: FROM_UNIXTIME ( unix_timestamp[, format] )

-    The **FROM_UNIXTIME** function returns the date and time in the format of 'YYYY-MM-DD HH:MM:SS.'
+    The **FROM_UNIXTIME** function returns the date and time in the format of 'YYYY-MM-DD HH:MI:SS.'
 You can specify **INTEGER** type that corresponds to the UNIX timestamp; the value is returned in **VARCHAR** type and is displayed in the current time zone.

     It displays the result according to the format that you specified, and the time *format* format follows the Date/Time Format 2 table of :func:`DATE_FORMAT`.